-Operations & Maintenance O & M workers may be required to work shifts different than normally assigned when necessary.
-District Level / Central Office Staff The district will staff offices on an as-needed basis to ensure the district and program sites are running properly.
-Instructional Technology Staff The IT offices will be staffed to ensure the continuous operation of the network, infrastructure, and systems so the district and program sites can run properly.
+Operations & Maintenance O & M workers may be required to work shifts different than normally assigned.
+District Level / Central Office Staff The district will staff offices as-needed basis to ensure the district and program sites are running properly.
+Instructional Technology Staff The IT offices will be staffed in a way that ensures continuous operation of the network, infrastructure, and systems.